-Of all the skylines in the world, Hong Kong is among the best.
-Sure, there are no defining features to it like the CN Tower in Toronto or the Brooklyn Bridge in New York, however it’s just a clean, cool skyline to photograph.
-It had been a while since I shot the a really nice skyline, all the way back to Singapore, so I did my best to shoot the Hong Kong skyline from as many places as I could.
-These are the three spots I shot it, and how I took the pictures.
+Sure, there are no defining features to it like the CN Tower in Toronto or the Brooklyn Bridge in New York.
+However it’s just a clean, cool skyline to photograph.
+It had been a while since I photographed that really nice skyline in Singapore, so I was itching to find a really good composition that showed off how beautiful Hong Kong is.

 Victoria Peak

-If you want to photograph the skyline of Hong Kong from Victoria’s Peak you have two or three options.
 For me the best bet is to get out of the tram station and look for the path that leads to the right if the skyline is at your back.
 Walk along that trail and there are 3 or 4 clean spots you can shoot.
 You might want to get there early as there are always 5 to 10 other photographers up there too.
-You can also shoot from the pagoda which is right next to the tram station to the left if your back is to the skyline.
-However, it gets crowded.
-If you’re not short on money, you can also take photos from the top of the tram building itself.
-You get clean lines from up there, but have to pay extra.

-Around the Convention Center
+Around the Hong Kong Convention Center

-Don’t bother trying to photograph on the ferry side of the convention center as a tonne of boat trips come across there and will ruin all of your shots.
+Don’t bother trying to photograph on the ferry side of the convention center as a tonne of boat trips come across there and will ruin all of your photos.
 Moreover, there is a messy construction scene there at the moment anyways.

 Victoria Harbour

-If you’re looking for a really clean, classic photo of the Hong Kong skyline, this is the safest bet.
-You’re over on Kowloon so you’ll have a straight shot angle over at Hong Kong Island.
+You’re over on Kowloon so you’ll have a straight photo angle over at Hong Kong Island.
 It’s a big open walkway over there, so you’ll likely have little problem finding a place to photograph from.
-However, I’d get there quite early as there are countless photographers there every night shooting images, not to mention the thousands of smartphone wielding photographers trying to get selfies in front of the skyline.

 My favourite spot along the waterfront was at the elevated viewing area right near the Tsim Sha Tsui clock tower.
 However, you have to be patient as there is a lot of ferry movement and their light trails can easily ruin your photos.
 You’ll also find some nice lines down along the Avenue of the Stars.